SOTOBangkit/Soto-Machine-Learning/README.md

 This repository contains a deep learning model built using TensorFlow for the recognition of Indonesian food.

 ## How to Run
-(masukkin yang elu bim, penomeran ke bawahnya entar sesuain aja)
+1. Import libraries (numpy, pandas, matplotlib.pyplot, tensorflow).

+2. We need creating file dataframe from the dataset.

+3. Split the data into train and test set.

+4. Creating Image generator using ImageDataGenerator to add variance.

+5. Using MobileNetV2 as pretrained model.

+6. Add pretrained model as input in new layer for modelling.

+7. Compile and fit the model.

+8. Tune hyperparameter until get the best result.

-5. Make sure that the .h5 model is already saved in the “Model” folder.
+9. Make sure that the .h5 model is already saved in the “Model” folder.

-6. Run the converter_tflite.py script from your IDE or run the following command in the terminal that is running on the project directory.
+10. Run the converter_tflite.py script from your IDE or run the following command in the terminal that is running on the project directory.
 ```
 python converter_tflite.py
 ```
-7. Your .tflite model is now saved on the “Model” folder.
+11. Your .tflite model is now saved on the “Model” folder.

 ## Dataset
 ![Dataset_SS](Documentation/Dataset.jpg)